Shopify/slate-cli/README.md

 See [config variables](http://themekit.cat/docs/#config-variables) for more details.

 #### 3. Run `slate start`
 This command will build your theme from the [source files](https://github.com/Shopify/slate/tree/master/src) into a `dist` directory.
 A [Node.js](https://nodejs.org) server and [Browsersync](https://browsersync.io/) will start automatically once the initial build is complete.
+Browersync will livereload the localhost as files are changed in the theme.

 ## Commands